josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 At the same time, there may be areas where the IETF community needs to document its consensus, e.g., expectations about community involvement in NOC or tools efforts.

-(TODO: Document how to unwind the existing structures.)

 # Acknowledgments

-Thanks to Jari Arkko, Richard Barnes, Alissa Cooper, Brian Haberman, and Sean Turner for discussions of possible structures, and to the attorneys of Morgan Lewis for their advice on possible legal impacts.
+Thanks to Jari Arkko, Richard Barnes, Alissa Cooper, Brian Haberman, Sean Turner and the IASA 2.0 Working Group for discussions of possible structures, and to the attorneys of Morgan Lewis and Brad Biddle for legal advice.